-The size depends on the thread and the hook you’ll choose to use.
-However, just to give you an idea of this motif’s size, with 6 strand embroidery floss and crochet hook size 2 mm it will be 10 cm (about 4 inches) in diameter.
+The size also depends on the thread and hook you will choose to use.
+However, just to give you an idea of this motif’s size, with 6 strand embroidery floss and crochet hook size 2 mm it will measure 10 cm (about 4 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you’ll have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

-If you want to stiffen the pinwheel motif, you will need white pva glue, stainless steel pins (or toothpicks), plastic wrap and some kind of foam/blocking board.
+If you want to stiffen your motifs and use them as ornaments for the Christmas tree, you will need white pva glue or your favorite starch, stainless steel pins or toothpicks, plastic wrap and some kind of foam/blocking board.